jellyfin/jellyfin/README.md

 3. Install the resulting `jellyfin_*.deb` file on your system.

 A huge thanks to Carlos Hernandez who created the original Debian build configuration for Emby 3.1.1.

+### Windows (64 bit)
+A pre-built windows installer will be available soon.
+Until then it isn't too hard to install Jellyfin from Source.

+1. Install the dotnet core SDK 2.1 from [Microsoft's Webpage](https://dotnet.microsoft.com/download/dotnet-core/2.1) and [install Git for Windows](https://gitforwindows.org/)
+2. Clone Jellyfin into a directory of your choice. `git clone https://github.com/jellyfin/jellyfin.git C:\Jellyfin`
+3. From the Jellyfin directory you can use our Jellyfin build script.
+Call `Build-Jellyfin.ps1 -InstallFFMPEG` from inside the directory in a powershell window.
+Make sure you've set your executionpolicy to unsrestricted.
+If you want to optimize for your environment you can use the -WindowsVersion and -Architecture flags to do so, default is generic windows x64.
+The -InstallLocation flag lets you select where the compiled binaries go, default is `$Env:AppData\JellyFin-Server\` .
+The -InstallFFMPEG flag will automatically pull the stable FFMPEG binaries appropriate to your architecture (x86/x64 only for now) from [Zeranoe](https://ffmpeg.zeranoe.com/builds/), and then place them in your emby directory.
+4. (Optional) Use [NSSM](https://nssm.cc/) to configure JellyFin to run as a service
+5. Jellyfin is now available in the default directory (or the directory you chose).
+Assuming you kept the default directory, to start it from a powershell window run, `&"$env:APPDATA\Jellyfin-Server\EmbyServer.exe"`.
+To start it from CMD run, `%APPDATA%\Jellyfin-Server\EmbyServer.exe`